Tag: Legal status of TPG

 Costa Rica vs Corrugados del Guarco S.A., March 2018, Supreme Court, Case No 13-002632-1027-CA

 Corrugados del Guarco S.A. had declared losses on controlled transactions for FY 2003, 2004 and 2005 as export prices for these transactions had been set below cost and without profit margin, and also different from the price charged for that product to other independent or unrelated companies, in favour of its related company Envases Nicaragüenses S.A.
 According to the Corrugados del Guarco S.A. the reason why the prices of these controlled transactions had been set low was that unfair competition had made it necessary to use a commercial strategy of selling at preferential prices to the group company in Nicaragua.
 The tax authorities issued an assessment whereby the prices of the controlled transactions were adjusted in accordance with the arm’s length principle.
 Furthermore a fine was issued to the company for gross negligence.
-Judgement of the Supreme Court The Court dismissed the appeal of Corrugados del Guarco S.A.
-Excerpts from the Judgement “…Finally, and in relation to transfer pricing, on which the ...
+Judgment of the Supreme Court The Court dismissed the appeal of Corrugados del Guarco S.A.
+Excerpts from the Judgment “…Finally, and in relation to transfer pricing, on which the ...
 Read more

 Spain vs McDonald's, March 2017, Spanish Tribunal Supremo, Case no 961-2017